Compare · Synergi alternative · FlowSync, the WorkSync engineering platform

 How does pricing compare?

-Synergi is per-engineer-seat, typically $50K+ per year per seat.
-FlowSync is per-module-per-asset annual license, below VP signing authority.
-Many operators run both: Synergi for the engineers who need the deep transient work, FlowSync as the model-build + live-data simulation layer for the broader engineering team.
+Synergi is licensed per seat/module through DNV.
+FlowSync is a per-module, per-asset annual license, below VP signing authority.
+Many operators run both: Synergi for the engineers who need the deep transient work, FlowSync as the model-build and live-data simulation layer for the broader engineering team.

 Does FlowSync handle PHMSA integrity workflows directly?